 This new digitally-rendered image shows how Edinburgh Castle might have looked today had one particular set of designs been approved.

 It is based on 1862 sketches and designs by architect David Bryce for a a Memorial Keep in honour of Prince Albert, who died the year before.

 But Queen Victoria, Albert’s widow, disapproved of the construction, and the tower was never erected.

-The image is part of a series of digital renderings based on some of the UK’s most surprising unbuilt structures, created for a project called Unbuilt Britain: What 6 cities could have looked like.
+The image is part of a series of digital renderings, produced by the QuickQuid website, which are based on some of the UK’s most surprising unbuilt structures for a project called Unbuilt Britain: What 6 cities could have looked like.

 Researchers trawled the archives for forgotten plans and schematics to help bring these structures to life.